 How did the community around you come together to support each other?
 How do you feel about it with respect to the future of Italy and the world?

 As a result of the economic difficulties that this situation brought, I would like to highlight many organisations, not only religious, but also charities, shops, and just normal people who wanted to help.
 They collected basic necessities and delivered them to the less wealthy and those in need for free.
 With a wide number of volunteers, they’ve proved the importance of collaboration, by helping those who are in the worst situation.
 They definitely deserve our gratitude and consideration together with all of our front-liners including doctors, nurses, our Civil Protection Department and all the branches of the military who worked tirelessly every day to fight this virus and protect all the people of Italy.
 Moreover, it is now fundamental to support local trade, small shops of food like bakers, greengrocers, butchers because it will be the only possible way for them to survive.
-Small and medium-sized Italian businesses that have been the most affected by the crisis.
+Small and medium-sized Italian businesses have been the most affected by the crisis.

 Italy from Roncalli’s window